DeepaSree16/Materials/source/Store/Store_Directory_Structure.rst

     * DOT
     * Extension -- pdf, mp4 ...

-:Refer to the Terminology.rst file in the Core_Docs to obtain the Artefact codes and Course Name codes
+:Refer to the Terminology.rst file in the Core_Docs to obtain the Artefact codes and Program Name codes

 Examples
 ^^^^^^^^